4 Things That Have Changed Since Grandparents Had Babies

 4. Baby walkers are out

 Granted, it’s pretty adorable to watch a little one scoot themselves around in a baby walker.
 But the risks far outweigh the cuteness factor.
 Between 1990 and 2014, baby walker-related injuries sent over 230,000 children under the age of 15 months to the ER.
 Safety is only one issue.
-Another is that walkers may delay motor and even mental development.
+Another concern is that walkers may delay motor and even mental development.
 Baby walkers are banned in Canada, and the AAP has called for them to be banned in the US.
 Read more about the safety of baby walkers here.

 Did any of these changes surprise you?
 It’s hard to keep up with every little change, and things seem to be evolving more rapidly than ever before.
 It’s not an easy time to be a parent, and grandparents can help by keeping on top of the newest recommendations.